samirakhalil1993/ubiquitous-pancake_PA1473_PY/README.md

 ## Members of the group

-1-Ahmad Kamal  Eddin.
+--1-Ahmad Kamal  Eddin.--
-2-Gubran Alsheikh Ali.
+2-Gubran Alsheikh Ali.--
-3-Samir Akhalil.
+3-Samir Akhalil.--
-4-Mohamad Omar Eid Dalal.
+4-Mohamad Omar Eid Dalal.--
-5-Majdi Albridi.
+5-Majdi Albridi.--

 ## Project Description
 -- Place a short description of the project so that the reader know what the goal of the repository is --